hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/690_scc_v.md

 language; that is why one cannot lecture well in the Bengali language.
 He who has control over his language, does not make frequent breaks in his thoughts.
-As your physique has been rendered languid by living on a dietary of boiled rice and *dâl*, similar is the case with your language.
+As your physique has been rendered languid by living on a dietary of boiled rice and *dāl*, similar is the case with your language.
 In food, in modes of life, in thought, and in language, energy has to be infused.
 With the infusion of vitality all round and the circulation of blood in all arteries and veins, one should feel the